Alexine Fink, Founder / Director

 Jeanette Angell, Assistant Director

 Jeanette Angell is a multiple business owner and homeschooling mom to two daughters.
 The Angell family relocated to Tennessee in 2016 after living in Colorado and California.
 Jeanette completely understands what it's like to move to an area and not know anyone, while building a new homeschooling network.
 She holds a degree in Residential Interior Design from the Art Institute of Pittsburgh and is a top producing realtor with eXp Realty.
 She is also an internationally certified olive oil judge and a consummate entrepreneur.
 Jeanette’s passions include traveling the world, being an artist, reading, history, all things in nature, gardening, and holistic/alternative healing.
 Jeanette lives in Murfreesboro with her husband, Matt, their two girls, and two chocolate labs.

 Sarah Summar is a composer, violinist, and music educator based in Murfreesboro, Tennessee.
 She holds a BMus in violin performance from Vanderbilt University and a PhD in music composition from the University of North Texas.
 Having over 20 years of teaching experience, she has taught a range of musical subjects including string technique, sight singing, composition, and music theory.
 Her teaching style is most strongly influenced by her studies with Bretislav Novotny of the Prague string quartet and the “Discover, Drill, Create” approach of The Walden School.
 Whether working with a 5-year-old violin student or a class of college music majors, Dr. Summar places a particular emphasis on the development of creativity and a collaborative spirit among her students.
-Dr. Summar lives in Murfreesboro with her husband who loves comic books, her toddler son who loves airplanes, and a dog named Cormac who just loves to be loved.
+Dr. Summar lives in Murfreesboro with her husband who loves comic books and her toddler son who loves airplanes.